cfengine/documentation/manuals/concept/introduction.markdown

 CFEngine works on a simple notion of promises.
 Everything in CFEngine can be thought of as a promise to be kept by different resources in the system.
-In a system that delivers a web site with Apache httpd, an imprtant promise may be to make sure that httpd is installed, running, and accessible on port 80, and in a system which needs to satisfy mid-day traffic on a busy web site a promise may be to ensure that there are 20 application servers running during normal business hours.
+In a system that delivers a web site with Apache httpd, an important promise may be to make sure that httpd is installed, running, and accessible on port 80, and in a system which needs to satisfy mid-day traffic on a busy web site a promise may be to ensure that there are 20 application servers running during normal business hours.